eth-cscs/cug25-uenv/slides/cpe/slides.md

 We provide separate containers for each programming environment
 * `cpe-gnu/24.7` and `cpe-gnu/24.7`
-* `cpe-gnu/25.3` with `cray-mpich 9` [will be available](https://github.com/eth-cscs/cpe-containers/pull/4) for the tutorial Monday morning.
+* `cpe-gnu/25.3` with `cray-mpich-8.1.32 (default) and a `cray-mpich-9.0.0` module [will be available](https://github.com/eth-cscs/cpe-containers/pull/4) for the tutorial Monday morning.

 ---

 # Build with CI/CD

-We use leverage our "CI/CD Container Build Service" for GitHub to build and test CPE containers
+We leverage our "CI/CD Container Build Service" for GitHub to build and test CPE containers

 * build logs are [available publicly](https://gitlab.com/cscs-ci/ci-testing/webhook-ci/mirrors/2669120559805972/3219555857501655/-/jobs/9450233771)
 * ReFrame tests have been adapted to [run in containers](https://gitlab.com/cscs-ci/ci-testing/webhook-ci/mirrors/2669120559805972/3219555857501655/-/jobs/9435146510).